-Carolina K-12 (formerly the NC Civic Education Consortium) is a program of UNC-Chapel Hill’s Program in the Humanities & Human Values and works to extend the resources of the University to North Carolina’s K-12 educators.
+Carolina K-12 (formerly the NC Civic Education Consortium) is a program of UNC-Chapel Hill’s Carolina Public Humanities and works to extend the resources of the University to North Carolina’s K-12 educators.
 We offer quality professional development programs which include access to scholars on key topics, innovative lesson plans, and interactive pedagogical training.
-Learn more about Carolina K-12 here.

 Your support is invaluable in ensuring we can continue to provide our state’s educators with access to quality professional development, curriculum, and classroom resources.
 Click here to donate and show your appreciation for North Carolina teachers!